A Fresh Start to Build our Community Together!

 Dear Friend,

 Ying McGuire and I exchanged messages.
-Ying is a long-time supporter of the US Pan Asian American Chamber of Commerce Education Foundation (USPAACC).
+Ying is a long-time supporter of the US American Chamber of Commerce Education Foundation (USPAACC).
 I wanted to bounce off new ideas with her for a USPAACC presentation at our Business Development Week in November.
 She was on vacation so we agreed to talk after she returned.
 A week later, the National Minority Supplier Development Council (NMSDC) announced her appointment as their new CEO & President.

 Ying and I have known each other for nearly 20 years and collaborated on impactful programs.
-During one of our trade missions to China.
-I invited her to a private reception with the U.S. Consulate General in Shanghai and meetings with the American Chamber of Commerce.
+During one of our trade missions to China, I invited her to a private reception with the U.S. Consulate General in Shanghai and meetings with the American Chamber of Commerce.
 In Texas, I asked her to host an interview with our amazing technology and engineer entrepreneurs at our national conference in Houston.
-And this March, she moderated our signature LiveTALK: Mompreneurs video broadcast with three Asian American woman entrepreneurs.
+And this March, she moderated our signature LiveTALK: Mompreneurs video broadcast with three Pan-Asian American woman entrepreneurs.
 All were big hits.

 She reciprocated with introductions to the new leadership of Greater Austin Asian Chamber of Commerce, and we provided four annual grants to help them strengthen their business development programs.
 She has been a frequent participant at our national conferences.